22 River deltas, sea coasts and reefs

 Cross section of the Niagara Falls and the Great Lakes from which their water originates.

 On England’s Atlantic coast material is constantly being eroded due to the action of the waves.
-As a result, the coastline is moving inland at an average rate of I metre every 6 years.
+As a result, the coastline is moving inland at an average rate of one metre every six years.
 That means that after only a few million years, England would have completely disappeared.
 Interestingly, over the whole island group, countless fossils are to be found, which, by conventional reckoning, are supposed to be several hundred million years old (2).
 This timetable must be viewed critically.

-In North Carolina (USA), in certain places the sea is eating away up to 4.2 metres of land per year.
+In North Carolina (USA), in certain places the sea is eating away up to 4.2 m of land per year.
 On the other hand, the ancient town of Ephesus in present day Turkey was still, up until less than 2,000 years ago, a seaport, while today it lies several kilometres inland.
 These shifts underline the pace of geological events (3).

-Also in respect of the growth of limestone reefs, the consequences of a million years old Earth history are completely missing.
-The growth of the Zechstein reefs can be explained: Inthe Bahama Bank, today, by organic fixing of washed up limestone particles on microbial mats, lamellae of approximately 1mm per day are formed (4)There are approximately 50 lamellae in 17mm of carbonate; using a simplified calculation, that makes only around 500 years development time for the highest reef (some 60m) in Thuringia (5).
+Also in respect of the growth of limestone reefs, the consequences of a “million-year-old Earth” history are completely missing.
+The growth of the Zechstein reefs can be explained.
+Today, on the banks of the Bahamas, limestone particles are washed up, forming microbial mats; lamellae of approximately one millimetre per day are formed (4).
+There are approximately fifty lamellae in 17 mm of carbonate; using a simplified calculation, that only adds up to around 500 years development time for the highest reef (some 60 m) in Thuringia (5).

 These 23 | Menu